yehiaabdelm/auc-course-tracker/README.md

 Two main challenges here:

-1. Vercel serverless functions timeout after 10 seconds (on the free plan), so I might have to just look for an alternative if the function doesn't fast enough.
+1. Vercel serverless functions timeout after 10 seconds (on the free plan), so I might have to just look for an alternative if the function doesn't execute fast enough.
 2. I don't know if the email sending will be the bottle neck.
 Right now it's finishing after around 6.7s, without sending any emails.
    (Push)